daved01/edgedetectors/README.md

 ### Histogram of Oriented Gradients

 Another traditional image recognition algorithm.
 Default parameters are tailored to detect pedestrians.
-Aggregates intensity gradients for image patches in histograms to encode the
+Aggregates pixel intensity gradients for image patches in histograms to encode the boundaries of objects, here pedestrians.

 ![hog example](images/hog-example.png "HOG example")